-Convertible, domestic and foreign equities, preferred stock, corporate bonds, government agencies, government bonds, international bonds and other fixed income classified as Level 1 of the fair value hierarchy are valued based on quoted market prices in active markets.
+Certain domestic equities and real estate classified as Level 1 of the fair value hierarchy are valued based on quoted market prices in active markets.

-Private equities, asset backed securities, commercial mortgage-backed securities, corporate bonds, corporate convertible bonds, government agencies, government bonds, government mortgage-backed, government issued commercial mortgage-backed, international bonds and municipal bonds are classified as Level 2 of the fair value hierarchy and are valued using a matrix pricing technique.
+Corporate bonds and government bonds are classified as Level 2 of the fair value hierarchy and are valued using a matrix pricing technique.
 Matrix pricing is used to value securities based on the securities' relationship to benchmark quoted prices.